TheRealCoop/movie-profitability/README.md

 2. `pip install -r requirements.txt`
 3. Run the tests to make sure everything is set up correctly - `pytest`
 4. Run the API: `python run.py`
-5. Use the below API documentation to make your requests about movies
+5. Use the below API documentation to make your requests

 ### API Documentation
 Base URL: http://localhost:5000/api